Bronchitis refers to inflammation of large airways (i.e. bronchi). This may be acute or chronic and can be precipitated by a variety of conditions.

 Castleman disease, also known as angiofollicular lymph node hyperplasia or giant lymph node hyperplasia, is an uncommon benign B-cell lymphoproliferative condition.
 It can affect several regions of the body although commonly described as a solitary mediastinal mass.

 There are two distinct subty...

-Catamenial pneumothorax is a rare type of pneumothorax and is characterised by the recurrent accumulation of air in the thoracic space related to menstruation.
+Catamenial pneumothorax is a rare type of pneumothorax and is characterized by the recurrent accumulation of air in the thoracic space related to menstruation.

 It may represent up to one-third of women with spontaneous pneumothoraces 1.
 Patient history may or may not be positive f...

-A mnemonic to remember the causes of air trapping on HRCT chest is:
+Mnemonics to remember the causes of air trapping on HRCT chest are:

 There are relatively few causes of calcification of the ascending aorta 1-3:

 atherosclerosis (this usually spares the ascending aorta)